tarof429/stuckathome/linux/README.md

 job 10 at Thu Oct 31 13:21:00 2024
 ```

+Tips:

+1. There's no need to memorize the crontab syntax.
+It is described in /etc/crontab.

 ## Logging

+System logs are managed by the `systemd-journald` service.

-By deault, system journals are not persisted across reboots.
+By default, system journals are not persisted across reboots.
 To keep system journals after a reboot, do the following:

 ```sh
 mkdir -p /var/log/journal